zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	= \int p(\mathcal{\Alpha_j}) \mathcal{\Alpha_j}(V_j, \omega) d\mathcal{\Alpha_j}
 $$

 that corresponds to the average molecule in the average orientation.
+In general, an expression of the mean state of the system given in terms of the probability distribution of its micro-states is called the [ensemble average](https://en.wikipedia.org/wiki/Ensemble_average).

-Performing the same averaging procedure on Eqn.
+ In general, any expression of the  Performing the same averaging procedure on Eqn.
 20.7 yields

 $$ \tag{20.9}
 \begin{aligned}